page7/wp_upload_rename/readme.txt

 == Description ==

-Sometimes we forgot change a available name for our file.
+Sometimes we forgot change our file to a available name.
 So the plugin can help you auto change your upload file.
 I will add a filetype option of setting in next version.
 And a rename popup before the file upload if you change setting in future, default value is post_name.